 July is traditionally the busiest migration month at Singita Grumeti.
 After experiencing some relatively late rain in the first week of July, in patches across the concession, we started to see an increase of wildebeest onto Grumeti Reserve in the western and eastern sections in huge numbers, along with really large herds of topi and zebra.

 With the arrival of the large herds comes the cutting back of the grasses, and we started to see an increase in predator sightings, where certain parts of the concession came alive with activity.
 The number of zebra on the concession has been incredible for July, with Sabora and the Explore Camps having experienced huge numbers throughout the month.
 Zebra enjoy the inflorescence or flowering parts of the upper grass stem, and with this in abundance, certainly added to their presence.
 There is a wealth of lion cubs on the concession and the predator count on the bi-annual helicopter survey produced some staggering results, which will be made available later in the year.

-Here’s a Sightings Snapshot for May:
+Here’s a sightings snapshot for July:

-Read the full wildlife report here: Singita Grumeti Wildlife Report – May 2019
+Read the full wildlife report here: Singita Grumeti Wildlife Report July 2019